Aftaab99/Text2SpeechService/README.md

     gunicorn --bind 0.0.0.0:5000 master:app

+Then run `./setup_workers.sh -n 4` to start the worker processes.
+Once your done, you can kill all the worker processes created using the `kill_cur_workers.sh` script(or `pkill gunicorn`)

+### Text2Speech implementation
+This repo makes use of [FastSpeech](https://github.com/xcmyz/FastSpeech) for speech synthesis.
+Clone my [fork](https://github.com/Aftaab99/FastSpeech) into `services/text2speech/FastSpeech`.
+Its mostly the same except I removed the GPU code and WaveGlow as audio quality was satisfactory and WaveGlow was slow on CPU.

 ### Testing
 To test a request make a POST request to `localhost:5000/getspeech` with POST data as a JSON object looking like this